thingsym/wp-offsite-backup/readme.md

 ### Preset Configuration

-The preset config is stored in `config`
+The preset config is stored in `config` directory

 * config-sample
 * db-only-backup-config